 A low-fat Southern fried chicken?
-Yes!
-And that's compared to other fried chicken recipes, not celery sticks!
-By using skinless chicken thighs, a low-fat buttermilk coating, and frying quickly in hot oil, this Southern fried chicken is significantly lower in fat than the traditional fried chicken recipes.
+Yes—compared to other fried chicken recipes, not celery sticks.
+By using boneless chicken thighs (which cuts down on cooking time) without skin, a low-fat buttermilk coating, and frying quickly in hot oil, this Southern fried chicken is significantly lower in fat than the traditional fried chicken recipes.

 Gather the ingredients.

-In a mixing bowl combine the chicken, buttermilk, paprika, cayenne, and half the salt and black pepper.
+In a mixing bowl, combine the chicken, buttermilk, paprika, cayenne, and half of the salt and black pepper.
 Mix well and refrigerate for 2 hours to marinate.

-Add the flour, and remaining salt and black pepper, to a baking dish.
+Add the flour and remaining salt and black pepper to a baking dish.
 Using tongs, remove the chicken, 2 to 3 pieces at a time and coat well in the seasoned flour.
-Be sure to press the flour into the meat cover completely.
+Be sure to press the flour into the meat and cover completely.
 Shake off excess and reserve on a baking sheet.

 Test the oil, then add the chicken and cook for 7 to 8 minutes per side, until the outside is browned and the meat is cooked through.

-Serve immediately, or hold in a warm oven if doing in batches.
+Serve immediately or hold in a warm oven if frying in batches.

 - To test if the oil is hot enough, drop a small piece of the coating from the chicken into the oil.
 The coating will bubble and begin to fry.
 This is the perfect temperature to fry in.